elrolfe/wasm/README.md

 ```

 Global and local variables are supported.
 Global variables can be defined as immutable with the `constant` keyword, and an exception will be thrown if a subsequent assignment to a constant global is attempted.
 Function arguments are mutable, and arguments with the same name as global variables will take precedence over the globals.
 Local variables block scoped and are always mutable.
 They may have the same names as defined global variables, enclosing function arguments, or externally scoped local variables, and will take precedence over the item with the same name.

+While and Do-While loops work as in other languages, with the loop continuing while the boolean condition is true.
+For loops iterate from the start expression to the end expression inclusive.
+If a step expression is given, the loop variable will increment by the value of the step expression, otherwise it will increment by 1.
+Currently, the for loop relies on the loop variable being equal to the end expression to break the loop.
+If the step expression moves the loop variable beyond the end expression value, the loop will continue infinitely.
+Take care to ensure that any defined step will eventually cause the loop variable to equal the loop variable to equal the end expression.